Koralix-Studios/step-functions/README.md

 ### Installation

-To install the StepFunctions library, add the following dependency to your project's build file:
+To install the **Step Functions** library, add the following dependency to your project's build file:

 ```xml
 <dependency>